Can't Tell Me Nothing: Music videos

-An alternate music video for "Can't Tell Me Nothing" was directed by American actor Michael Blieden, who shot it in New York after receiving an email from comedian Zach Galifianakis that told him to fly there for the filming.
+An alternate music video for "Can't Tell Me Nothing" was directed by American actor Michael Blieden, who shot it in NYC after receiving an email from comedian Zach Galifianakis that told him to fly there for the filming.
 The production was handled by Blieden and film director Inman Young.
 Of the video's creation, Blieden recalled him and the production team asking themselves, "What if two farmers from North Carolina set out to make their own Kanye West music video...and succeeded?"
 Though hiring clog dancers for the visual was Galifianakis's idea, they were tracked down by Young.
 West had been introduced to Galifianakis's work through his personal trainer, and eventually asked him to perform in the alternate video after attending one of Galifianakis's stand-up shows in Los Angeles.
 The unscripted, low-budget music video was filmed at Galifianakis's farm in North Carolina.
 Galifianakis admitted that he struggled to lip-sync the song's lyrics at the correct pace, as well as finding it difficult to use a tractor.
 On July 25, 2007, West shared the alternate music video on his website.

 In the video, Galifianakis and folk singer-songwriter Will Oldham lip-sync to the song while dancing on tractors, with the two of them being surrounded by cows.
 Various farm-related high jinks are featured, and Galifianakis and Oldham spit gratuitously.
 An exploding tractor, numerous clog dancers, and hay bales are included.
 In one scene, the words "I Love Turd" are shown on Galifianakis's forehead while he holds a chainsaw.
 The alternate video was selected by Rolling Stone as the third best music video of 2007, while Pitchfork listed it as one of the top 50 videos of the year.
 On a list of the top 50 music videos from the 2000s decade, Pitchfork ranked the clip at number 13.
 At the 2009 Antville Music Video Awards, the alternate music video was nominated for Most Fun Video.